 [Read anatomy of hip joint]

 Mechanism of Injury of Acetabular Fractures

 Fracture pattern in acetabular fractures depends on the position of the femoral head at the moment of impact.
-The femoral head acts as a hammer against the acetabulum, producing the injury.
+The femoral head acts as a hammer against the acetabulum causing the fracture.

 There are two basic mechanisms of injury:

 - Direct blow on the acetabulum